rouvinerh/IRC-Enterprise-Setup-Vagrant/README.md

 powershell
-vagrant plugin install vagrant-vbguest .\download_files.ps1 vagrant up
+vagrant plugin install vagrant-vbguest .\download_files.ps1
+## computer will restart after running the script
+## when restart is complete, run this in an administrator prompt
+vagrant up
 ```
 It takes around 10 minutes to download all VMs and run properly.